Coding with Minecraft at the i360!

 Cancellation Policy

-Cancel within 48 hours for a full refund.
+Cancel at least 48 hours before the start to receive a full refund.

 My experience is an educational activity and the 14-day cooling-off period under the Consumer Contracts Regulations 2013 therefore applies.
 After the 14 day period my standard policy will apply.